Store

 Laser treatments to reverse aging skinThe procedure is most commonly used to minimize the appearance of fine lines, especially around the mouth and the eyes.
 However, it is also effective in treating facial scars or areas of uneven pigmentation.

-There are no standard measures for scar improvement or patient satisfaction, but the procedure is up to 90% effective and is more precise than dermabrasion, in which a rough, abrasive edge is used to remove scars, and chemical peels, in which chemicals remove layers of skin to remove scars.
+There are no standard measures for scar improvement or patient satisfaction.
+Still, the procedure is up to 90% effective.
+It is more precise than dermabrasion, in which a rough, abrasive edge is used to remove scars, and chemical peels, in which chemicals remove layers of skin to remove scars.

 3. Botox.
-Botulinum A Toxin (BoTox) is a medical protein derived from the C. Botuluinum bacteria under special laboratory conditions.
-When BoTox is injected into a muscle, it causes temporary (months) paralysis of that muscle.
-It has been safely used for many years in the treatment of eyelid spasms and eye muscle spasms (that can cause crossed eyes) and for the correction of facial muscle imbalance and neck muscle spasm.
+Botulinum A Toxin (Botox) is a medical protein derived from the C. Botulinum bacteria under special laboratory conditions.
+When Botox is injected into a muscle, it temporarily (months) paralyzes that muscle.
+It has been safely used for many years in the treatment of eyelid and eye muscle spasms (which can cause crossed eyes) and for the correction of facial muscle imbalance and neck muscle spasms.

-Hyperactive facial muscle around the eyes and lower forehead may give a person an angry, tired, or displeased appearance - even when they are not experiencing that emotion.
+Hyperactive facial muscles around the eyes and lower forehead may give a person an angry, tired, or displeased appearance - even when they are not experiencing that emotion.
 Inactivation of these small muscles reduces this undesirable effect and decreases the propensity to form wrinkles from these expressions.
 The cords or bands that protrude from the neck with the aging process may require surgery.
-However, certain patients can get significant improvement in these bands using BoTox therapy.
+However, certain patients can significantly improve these bands using BoTox therapy.

 Cosmetic uses of Botulinum A Toxin include: